lauchness/next-shopify/README.md

 DO use [Shopify Hydrogen](https://hydrogen.shopify.dev/) if you can - if you can't and for some awful reason have to shim a shopify store into an existing NextJS project, take these ideas.

-Please, for the love of software, do NOT clone/fork this project and use it as a starting point.
+PLEASE, for the love of software, DO NOT clone/fork this project and use it as a starting point.
 That would make the author sad.